SwampThingPaul/estuary_whip/README.md

 Weather Whiplash Index provides a relative value to the shift in precipitation regimes between two different periods thereby providing a quantitative metric to CC severity.
 A positive WWI indicates shifts from dry to wet conditions, while negative WWI values indicate shifts from wet to dry.
 The relative value provides an estimate of shift severity.

-Not stated by Loceke et al (2017), it is assumed that the January to June time period is considered a dry period and the July to December is considered a relatively wet period for the American Midwest.
-Below is the mathematical equivalent to the text explaining WWI by Loceke et al (2017) where P is total precipitation during each respective period.
+Not stated by Loceke et al (2017), it is assumed that the January to June time period is considered a relatively dry period and the July to December is considered a relatively wet period for the American Midwest.
+Further inspection of [regional precipitation data](https://w2.weather.gov/climate/xmacis.php?wfo=eax) indicates that decadal mean rainfall between these periods are relatively equal.
+However based on regional data it appears that  Below is the mathematical equivalent to the text explaining WWI by Loceke et al (2017) where P is total precipitation during each respective period.

 >><a href="https://www.codecogs.com/eqnedit.php?latex=WWI&space;=&space;\frac{P_{Dry,i}-P_{Wet,i-1}}{P_{Dry,i}&plus;P_{Wet,i-1}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?WWI&space;=&space;\frac{P_{Dry,i}-P_{Wet,i-1}}{P_{Dry,i}&plus;P_{Wet,i-1}}" title="WWI = \frac{P_{Dry,i}-P_{Wet,i-1}}{P_{Dry,i}+P_{Wet,i-1}}" /></a>